Yeo Seo-jeong: Early life

 Yeo Seo-jeong was born on 20 February 2002 in Yongin-si.
 Both of Yeo's parents are retired gymnasts.
 Her mother won a team bronze medal in the 1994 Asian Games, and her father, Yeo Hong-chul, was the 1996 Olympic silver medalist on vault.
 She said in 2018 that she enjoys vault because of her father.
+She graduated from Gyeonggi Physical Education High School.

 Career

 2018

-Yeo won the all-around at the South Korean National Championships in addition to winning vault and floor.
-She also won the silver medal on uneven bars.
-Then, she made her senior international debut at the Guimaraes Challenge Cup and won the gold medal on vault.
+Yeo won the all-around title at the South Korean National Championships.
+Then, she made her senior international debut at the Guimaraes World Challenge Cup and won the gold medal on vault.
 She was then selected to compete at the 2018 Asian Games alongside Ham Mi-ju, Kim Ju-ry, Lee Eun-ju, and Yun Na-rae.
 The team finished in fourth place.
 Individually, Yeo won the gold medal on vault, and she placed ninth in the all-around, eighth on beam, and seventh on floor.
-She then competed at the World Championships where she placed fifth on vault.
-Her final meet of the season was the Voronin Cup where she won vault gold, all-around silver, and floor exercise bronze, and she placed eighth on bars and beam.
+She then competed at the World Championships where she placed fifth in the vault final.
+Her final meet of the season was the Voronin Cup where she won vault gold, all-around silver, and floor exercise bronze, and she placed eighth on the uneven bars and balance beam.

 2019

-Yeo won the gold medal on vault at the Melbourne World Cup.
+Yeo won the gold medal on the vault at the Melbourne World Cup.
 This was the first time that a Korean female gymnast won a gold medal in the FIG World Cup series.
+She placed fourth in the all-around at the Korean National Team Selection meet.
 At the 2019 Korea Cup, Yeo became the first woman to land the handspring double twist vault.
 She said of the new vault, "I was afraid, but once I started focusing on the competition, my fear disappeared.
 I am so happy that I was able to execute that.
 I wanted to land the new vault regardless of my final rankings today, and everything went my way."
 The vault was then named after her and added to the Code of Points.

 At the World Championships in Stuttgart, Yeo qualified to the vault final in fifth place with a score of 14.766.
 However, she finished last in the final after a fall and going out of bounds when attempting the handspring double twist vault.
 Because she qualified for the vault event final, Yeo qualified as an individual for the 2020 Olympic Games.
-After the World Championships, she competed at the Swiss Cup alongside Lee Jun-ho, and they finished seventh in the team competition.
+After the World Championships, she competed at the Arthur Gander Memorial and placed ninth in the all-around.
+She also competed at the Swiss Cup alongside Lee Jun-ho, and they finished seventh as a team.

-2021
+2021–2022

 At the 2020 Olympic Games, Yeo competed in the vault final and performed her eponymous vault, which had the highest difficulty value in the final.
 She finished with an average score of 14.733 and won the bronze medal behind Brazilian Rebeca Andrade and American MyKayla Skinner.
 This made her the first South Korean female gymnast to win an Olympic medal.